bearbearyu1223/langchain_playground/food_qna_on_device/README.md

 ~~~
 poetry run python main.py -c local
 ~~~
-Optionally, to run the same query with OpenAI (note: the model inference will take a few seconds per input query)
+Optionally, to run the same query with OpenAI (note: the model inference will take a few seconds per input query, you will also need export OPENAI_API_KEY as an enviroment variable on your local dev machine)
 ~~~
 poetry run python main.py -c server
 ~~~